ROCm/hipSOLVER/README.md

 Once installed, hipSOLVER can be used just like any other library with a C API.
 The header file will need to be included in the user code, and the hipSOLVER library will become a link-time and run-time dependency for the user application.

-For more information on building and installing hipSOLVER, see the [hipSOLVER install guide](https://rocm.docs.amd.com/projects/hipSOLVER/en/latest/installation/index.html)
+For more information on building and installing hipSOLVER, see the [hipSOLVER install guide](https://rocm.docs.amd.com/projects/hipSOLVER/en/latest/installation/install.html).

+### Building hipSOLVER for the NVIDIA CUDA platform

+For the purpose of porting an application from NVIDIA CUDA to ROCm, it's possible to build hipSOLVER to run on NVIDIA hardware.
+To build the library on a NVIDIA CUDA-enabled machine, with CUDA cuSOLVER as the backend, run the following install command.
+The NVIDIA CUDA backend has a dependency on cuSOLVER.
+Consult the [hipSOLVER install guide](https://rocm.docs.amd.com/projects/hipSOLVER/en/latest/installation/install.html) for more information.

+    ./install.sh --cuda

+> [!NOTE]
+Running hipSOLVER on NVIDIA hardware is for development purposes only.

 ## Using the hipSOLVER Interface